gojimmypi/gojimmypi.github.io/_posts/2025-03-16-Using-wolfssl-in-Visual-Studio.md

 But what if an application is not in the wolfssl directory structure?
 For example, let's take the [wolfSSL-TLS-Client](https://github.com/wolfSSL/wolfssl/tree/master/wrapper/CSharp/wolfSSL-TLS-Client) example and put it in `c:\test\wolfSSL-TLS-Client`.

-IF you try to compile it, this error will likely be encountered:
+If you try to compile it, this error will likely be encountered:

 ```
 The type or namespace name 'wolfSSL' could not be found (are you missing a using directive or an assembly reference?)